raspberrypilearning/solar-system-simulator/en/step_3.md

 Users will click on Mercury and your program will print the information in `mercury['info']`.

 The `mouse_pressed()` function was included as part of the starter project.
-It contains code to get the colour a user clicked on.
+It contains code to get the hex value of a colour a user clicked on.
 You can use this to tell which planet they have clicked.

 --- task ---